Moore Street

 creek

 On up the small hill past paling fences that belonged to cream brick houses we emerged on the school oval, the classrooms in the distance.
-Nowadays it is a multi storey carpark.
+Nowadays it is a multi story carpark.

 now it's a carpark

-Our little school, along with the Teachers College and our secondary school, Burwood High School, has been completely swallowed by Deakin University.
+Our little school has been completely swallowed by Deakin University, along with the Teachers College and our secondary school, Burwood High School.
 We walk onto campus, and there, in the middle of the glamorous uni buildings is a little row of ex classrooms.
 There on the end is where my Grade four room was, here's the breezeway.
 Up on the edge is the quadrangle where we practised marching.
 There was a breezeway along there and Mr Stafford's classroom.

 school building